 Before diabetes, the usual parent prescription for a cold or flu was rest, refreshments and reruns.
-After a diabetes diagnosis, tending to a cold also includes managing blood glucose (BG) levels that may be more difficult to control.
+After a diabetes diagnosis, tending to a cold also includes managing blood glucose (blood sugar) levels that may be more difficult to control.

 Managing Diabetes on Sick Days